Snooz82/robotframework-datadriver/Readme.rst

 Requirements
 ~~~~~~~~~~~~

-In the moment there are some requirements how a test
+In the Moment there are some requirements how a test
 suite must be structured so that the DataDriver can get all the
 information it needs.

  - only the first test case will be used as a template.
 All other test
    cases will be deleted.
  - Test cases have to be defined with a
-   ``Test Template`` in the Settings section.
-The reason for this is
+   ``Test Template`` in Settings secion.
+Reason for this is,
    that the DataDriver needs to know the names of the test case arguments.
    Test cases do not have named arguments.
 Keywords do.
  - The keyword which is used as
    ``Test Template`` must be defined within the test suite (in the same
    \*.robot file).
 If the keyword which is used as ``Test Template`` is
    defined in a ``Resource`` the DataDriver has no access to its
-   arguments' names.
+   arguments names.

 Example Test Suite